firstdraft/guides/getting-automated-feedback.md

 Scroll down to the assignment you want to start and click the link that says 'Load [your assignment name] in a new window'.
 ![](/assets/load-assignment.png)

 Authorize the FirstDraft Grades application to access your account.
+If you haven't already granted access, make sure to click the 'Grant' button.
 ![](/assets/authorize-first-draft.png)

-Add your Github **organization name** and submit the form.
+Add your GitHub **organization name** and submit the form.
 ![](/assets/add-github-org-name.png)

 You should see something like the following page.